IELTS Essay Topics with sample answer.

 [Written and submitted by - Sakura]

-Model Answer 2: [View: Keeping pets is good for children]
+Model Answer 2: [Opinion: Keeping pets is good for children]

 While some people prefer to keep their children at a distance from pets because of health and safety reasons, others choose to do just the opposite.
-In this essay, I would like to argue that pets are actually good for the overall well-being of children for some obvious reasons.
+In this essay, I will discuss both perspectives and argue that pets are actually good for the overall well-being of children for some obvious reasons.

-So, based on these findings, it can easily be argued that pets actually help children's development, rather than harming them.
+So, based on these findings, I am quite convinced that pets actually help children's development, rather than harming them.

-Model Answer 3: [View: Keeping pets is bad for children]
+Model Answer 3: [Opinion: Keeping pets is bad for children]

 Allowing children to have pets has been a topic of debate for many years, with some people arguing that it is highly beneficial for children, while others opining that it is detrimental and unhealthy for them.
-I strongly agree with the latter view that suggests that keeping pets can be often hazardous and unwholesome for children.
-This essay explains my reasons for my opinion.
+This essay explores both perspectives and gives reasons why this could be harmful to children.

 In conclusion, while keeping pets can provide some benefits for children, it is ultimately a flawed idea due to the potential distractions, dangers, and health risks they pose.
 Instead, children should be encouraged to engage in other activities that promote responsibility and compassion, such as volunteering or participating in community service.

-Model Answer 4: [View: Keeping pets is good for children]
+Sample Answer 4: [Opinion: Keeping pets is good for children]

 Charles Ebuka Okoye